-- To increase soil pH, apply a liming material (calcium carbonate, calcium oxide, dolomitic limestone) that contains Ca2+ and neutralizes acidity. - To lower soil pH, products containing elemental sulfur should be applied.

-• In some cases, utilizing injection pumps into irrigation water to address pH can be beneficial.
+- Test soil pH as part of regular soil testing. - To increase soil pH, apply a liming material (calcium carbonate, calcium oxide, dolomitic limestone) that contains Ca2+ and neutralizes acidity. - To lower soil pH, products containing elemental sulfur can be applied. - Injecting acidic products into irrigation water to lower and/or stabilize pH can be beneficial.